dibalokechanda/dibalokechanda.github.io/_posts/2024-03-06-Introduction-to-GLMs-and-GAMs.md

 This can help us give a concise definition of the GLMs.

 IN GLMs, the response variable $y_i$ follows a distribution from the exponential family with a expected value of $\mu_i$.
 This expected value  $\mu_i$ can be modeled as a function of the linear combination of response variables.
 But this is not necessarily a direct functional mapping rather a mapping after applying the link function.

+One common doubt about generalized linear models is, why they are called linear if they are modeling non-linear relationship between the response and predictor variables?
+The answer to that is the model is linear in parameter.